makohda/IDRC_first_step_course_2018/README.md

 Type to check the installation
 `$ picard SortSam -h`

-If installation succeeded, you will get
+If succeeded, you will get

     USAGE: SortSam [options]
     Documentation: http://broadinstitute.github.io/picard/command-line-overview.html#SortSam